The John Cooper School: Campus

-The campus has expanded in conjunction with the School's steadily growing student body.
-A new middle and upper school building for academics was opened in 1992.
-Additions over the past 10 years include expansion to facilitate new PK classrooms and a PK playground, additional science and computer labs, a second gymnasium, a Student Center and lighted facilities for track and field, soccer, softball and baseball.
+The campus layout was designed using a multi-phase plan that expanded alongside the school's enrollment.
+Phase I, completed in 1994, established an eight-classroom Lower School addition and a 15,000-square-foot gymnasium.

+Phase II, completed in 2002, added a 28,000-square-foot athletic facility and a dedicated art barn.

+Phase III integrated a 15,000-square-foot student center and dining hall which opened in 2005.

 The 38,000-square-foot Glenn Performing Arts Center opened in August, 2008, and features a 515-seat main stage theater, 125-seat black box theater and choir, drama, band and dance classrooms.

 A new Upper School Library, Middle/Upper School Health Center, and four additional classrooms were added in 2011 in addition to the Pugh Football Field.

 A new 16,500-square-foot Lower School 5th Grade classroom facility opened to the Lower School Student and Faculty Body for the 2013-2014 school year.

-In August 2016, the school opened the 45,000-square-foot Rock Math + Science Center which houses Middle and Upper School math, science, and computer science classes.
+In August 2016, the school opened the Rock Math + Science Center, a three-story, 60,000-square-foot facility designed for project-based learning.
+The facility includes three Middle School science laboratories, six Upper School science labs, seven mathematics classrooms, a robotics lab, a computer lab, and a 135-seat lecture hall.
+The building features an environmentally conscious design, an outdoor courtyard, and the Finnie Family Rooftop Garden and Observatory.

 A new, 4,250-square-foot Lower School library building opened in spring of 2018, and the former library was renovated to consolidate administrative offices.

 In August 2024, the school opened a new, 25,000-square-foot Athletic Center with weight room, locker rooms, training room, and cheer and practice facilities.